CodeYourFuture/DocsV2/cities/glasgow/retrospectives.md

   - Bringing home-cooked food

 - Homework/projects:

   - More exercise feedback
   - Short videos of how to do exercises and things
   - More teamwork
   - Group projects are good
-  - More student communication before starting group projects to reduce duplicate work and merge conflicts
+  - More trainee communication before starting group projects to reduce duplicate work and merge conflicts

 - Outside of class:

   - Slack communication
   - Students asking questions in Slack public channel
   - At least 1 mid-week meetup

 - Between modules:

   - Breaks after every module
   - More revision at end of module